 You can generally choose to use either method for each depreciating asset you hold.
 However, once you have chosen a method for a particular asset, you cannot change to the other method for that asset.

-The Depreciation and capital allowance tool at ato.gov.au will help you with the choice and the calculations.
+The Depreciation and capital allowances tool will help you with the choice and the calculations.